 Founded in 1961, The Columbia Journalism Review (CJR) is an American magazine for professional journalists published by the Columbia University Graduate School of Journalism.
-Its contents include news and media industry trends, analysis, professional ethics and stories behind news.
+Its contents include news and media industry trends, analysis, professional ethics, and stories behind the news.

-CJR discloses their masthead and names their authors.
+CJR discloses its masthead and names its authors.

 Funded by / Ownership

 CJR is a nonprofit owned by the Columbia University Graduate School of Journalism through Columbia University.
 They disclose their major funders on the website as “Maria Moors Cabot Fund, Craig Newmark Philanthropies, the George Delacorte Center for Magazine Journalism Fund at The New York Community Trust, the Saul and Janice Poliak Center for the Study of First Amendment Issues, Puffin Foundation, Rockefeller Family & Associates, Schumann Media Center Inc., and R. Ted Weschler.”
-Revenue is generated through advertising, donations, memberships, and subscriptions.
+Advertising, donations, memberships, and subscriptions generate revenue.

 Analysis / Bias

 Overall, we rate Columbia Journalism Review Left-Center Biased based on editorial positions that moderately favor the left.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
-(D. Van Zandt 8/30/2016) Updated (11/11/2019)
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.
+(D. Van Zandt 8/30/2016) Updated (07/15/2022)

 Last Updated on May 19, 2023 by Media Bias Fact Check